akveg-map/class-descriptions/00_data_entry/292_ArcticBirchWillowShrubMesic.md

 ### Floristics

 **Floristics Description:** This [level] is codominated by *Betula nana* and either *Salix pulchra* or *Salix glauca* in the low shrub layer.
 Dwarf or prostrate shrubs, such as *Rhododendron tomentosum* ssp. *decumbens*, *Vaccinium uliginosum*, *Vaccinium vitis-idaea*, *Cassiope tetragona*, and *Empetrum nigurm* commonly occur in the understory in high abundance.
 While herbaceous species make up sparse cover, *Poa arctica*, *Saussurea angustifolia*, *Polygonum bistorta* ssp. *plumosa*, *Pedicularis capitata*, and *Saxifraga punctata* show high constancy.
-The most common and abundant bryophytes include *Hylocomium splendens*, *Aulacomnium turgidum*, and *Rhytidium rugosum* with *Spahgnum* mosses increasing abundance on wetter sites.
+The most common and abundant bryophytes include *Hylocomium splendens*, *Aulacomnium turgidum*, and *Rhytidium rugosum*, with *Sphagnum* mosses increasing in abundance on wetter sites.
 Common lichens are *Flavocetraria cucullata* and *Thamnolia vermicularis*.

 [diagnostic_plot]